 Working abroad sounds like a great adventure to a lot of people.
-Nevertheless, hunt for jobs in Thailand requires more than just the obvious Thailand cover letter and Thailand CV/resume writing and translation - it needs comprehensive preparation.
-You are going to encounter issues that most likely did not even cross your mind when you made a decision to apply for a job in Thailand.
+Nevertheless, hunt for jobs in Thailand requires more than just the obvious Thailand CV/resume with Thailand cover letter writing and translation - it needs comprehensive preparation.
+You are going to encounter issues that most likely did not even cross your mind when you made a decision to apply for a work in Thailand.

-Do not take to lightly the big impact the Thailand jobs can have on the outcomes of your adventure!
+Do not take to lightly the big impact the employment in Thailand can have on the outcomes of your adventure!
 For example, issues that are new to you will confront you - i.e. strange practices and strategies related to immigration, job application procedures and selection methods.

 It is common to send a one-page cover letter with your CV/resume.
 A cover letter should not repeat your CV/resume.
 Your cover letter is the very first thing an employer will see.
 It is a sales tool.
 You have to focus it towards position you are interested in.
 You need to convince the person reading your cover letter that you are the ideal candidate for a potential interview or position.

 Additionally it is an opportunity to demonstrate potential employers your writing abilities.
 If you are sending a letter in a language other than your native tongue, is an excellent opportunity to demonstrate that you can express yourself fluently.
 No matter what the level of your language skills and your writing skills are, make sure that your letter contains no errors.

 A good personalized, targeted, well-written cover letter written in a short and professional style using power words and action verbs is your chance to set yourself apart, pick up the employer's interest and draw them in for a closer examination of your CV/resume.
 Highlight the most important points of the accompanying CV/resume and the items most relevant for the position you are seeking.